 Of all the spaces in your home, the very last place you want to come face to face with a spider is in your bed.
-Your bedroom is a sanctuary designed to make you feel comfortable and safe, so seeing a creepy crawly in that space can shatter this sense of comfort completely.
+Your bedroom is a sanctuary designed to make you feel comfortable and safe, so seeing a creepy crawly there can shatter this sense of comfort completely.

 It can be a challenge to rid your home of spiders completely, but certain design choices can make your space less welcoming to these pests, according to Terminix.